SerenityOS/serenity/Documentation/SmartPointers.md

 NonnullRefPtr<T> is a special variant of RefPtr with one additional property: it cannot be null.
 NonnullRefPtr is suitable as a return type from functions that are guaranteed to never return null, and as an argument type where the argument may not be null.
 In other words, if RefPtr is "\*", then NonnullRefPtr is "&".

 Objects can only be held by RefPtr if they meet certain criteria.
-Specifically, they need to implement the functions `ref()` and `deref()`.
+Specifically, they need to implement the functions `ref()` and `unref()`.

 To make a class T reference counted, you can simply make it inherit from RefCounted<T>.
 This will add all the necessary pieces to T.